History of Tyre, Lebanon: Byzantine period (395–640)

 In 395, Tyre became part of the Byzantine Empire and continued to flourish.
 Its traditional industries remained prominent during this period but the city prospered most from Tyre's strategic position on the Silk Road, which also allowed it to profit from establishing silk production after the secret procedures had been smuggled out of China.

 The necropolis on mainland Tyre with more than three hundred sarcophagi from the Roman and Byzantine periods grew to be one of the largest in the world.
 A main road of some 400m length and 4,5m width paved with limestone was constructed there during Byzantine times.
-Close by, two churches with marble decorations were built in the 5th and early 6th century CE respectively, when construction in ancient Tyre reached its zenith.
+Close by, two churches with marble decorations were built in the 5th and early 6th century AD respectively, when construction in ancient Tyre reached its zenith.

 During the entire period of Byzantine rule, the archbishopric of Tyre had primacy over all the bishops of the Levant.
 Yet, while Christianity was the main religion, some people reportedly continued to worship the Phoenician deities, especially Melqart.

-Over the course of the 6th century CE, starting in 502, a series of earthquakes shattered the city and left it diminished.
-The worst one was the 551 Beirut earthquake which was accompanied by a Tsunami: it destroyed the Great Triumphal Arch on the mainland, while the Egyptian harbour and parts of the suburb on the Southern part of the peninsula were submerged in the sea.
+Over the course of the 6th century AD, starting in 502, a series of earthquakes shattered the city.
+The worst was the 551 Beirut earthquake which was accompanied by a Tsunami: it destroyed the Great Triumphal Arch on the mainland, while the Egyptian harbour and parts of the suburb on the Southern part of the peninsula were submerged in the sea.

 In addition, the city and its population increasingly suffered during the 6th century from the political chaos that ensued when the Byzantine empire was torn apart by wars.

-The city remained under Byzantine control until it was captured by the Persians under the Sassanian shah, Khosrow II at the turn from the 6th to the 7th century CE, and then briefly regained until the Muslim conquest of the Levant, when in 640 it was taken by the Arab forces of the Rashidun Caliphate.
+The city remained under Byzantine control until it was captured by the Persians under the Sassanian shah, Khosrow II at the turn from the 6th to the 7th century AD, and then briefly regained until the Muslim conquest of the Levant, when in 640 it was taken by the Arab forces of the Rashidun Caliphate.